dbetm/handwritten-flowchart-with-cnn/README.md

 Recognition of handwritten flowcharts using convolutional neural networks to generate C source code and reconstructed digital flowchart.

 ## Overview
-The pipeline implemented in order to solve the problem of recognition of handwritten flowcharts uses image preprocessing, the input image is sending to two detectors, the shape-connector detector and to the text detector.
+The pipeline implemented in order to solve the problem of recognition of handwritten flowcharts uses image preprocessing, the input image is sending to two detectors, the shape-connector detector and the text detector.
 For text flow, the image is binarize and it uses [Keras OCR](https://pypi.org/project/keras-ocr/) for locate text and an implemented model with CNN + LSTM for character classifing; moreover, on the flow for shapes and connectors it uses unsharp masking and a model that is called [Faster R-CNN](https://arxiv.org/abs/1506.01497) with backbone VGG-16.

 In order to augment the precision of the text detector, the technique called continual learning is used.
-After, some training with the text style of a certain user, the model will improve the text recognition.
+After, some training with the text style of a specific user, the model will improve the text recognition.

-Finally, the outputs are the generated source code in C, its compilation output and the digital reconstructed diagram (image format).
+Finally, the outputs are the generated source code in C, its compilation output and the digital reconstructed diagram as an image.

 Note: Flowcharts used for testing are constructed with a defined shape set and connectors.
 You can see [here](https://github.com/dbetm/handwritten-flowchart-with-cnn/tree/master/model/set_shapes.png).

 ## How to set up for testing detections
-1. Create a virtual enviroment with Conda with name 'tt', the requirement list is [here](https://github.com/dbetm/handwritten-flowchart-with-cnn/blob/master/requirements.txt).
+1. Create a virtual environment with Conda with name 'hf'.
+2. Acivate the new env and install the requirements: `$ pip install -r requirements.txt`
 2. Download / clone this repo.
 3. Shapes-connectors model:
     - Download the folder [here](https://drive.google.com/drive/folders/1Pax_lIypAP5qYj-oDi1fFL0COUnjLe0l?usp=sharing).